 - Glue a button to the top and a felt circle to the bottom.

 - Now you can glue the flower to a clip or headband.

 This is one of my most popular hair accessory tutorials.
 These cute little hair bows can be tied around any elastic.
 The tutorial includes a printable pattern for the bow.
 I think they look nice with contrasting fabrics on the front and back for a pop of color.
 Small prints work the best.

-READ ARTICLE – DIY Hair Ties (Includes Video)
+READ FULL ARTICLE – DIY Hair Ties (Includes Video)